swaldman/c3p0-play/README.md

 }
 ```
 You can configure as many DataSources as you like, and in any valid format for `conf/application.conf`.
-The following is the same configuration as the one above:
+For example, the following is the same configuration as the one above:
 ```
 dbplugin=disabled
 c3p0.play.enabled=true